mzaman07/web-mp3recorder-example/README.md

 # Install and Setup

-1.Just clone the repo and run and it should be setup.
+1. Just clone the repo and run and it should be setup.
-2.Spin up a HTTP Server, for example with python `python -m SimpleHTTPServer 8090`.
+2. Spin up a HTTP Server, for example with python `python -m SimpleHTTPServer 8090`.